sys-bio/rrplugins/plugins/chisquare/README.txt

-This directory contains source code for the RoadRunner lmfit plugin, written by Totte Karlsson and Herbert Sauro.
+This directory contains source code for the Tellurium ChiSquare plugin.
+Author: Totte Karlsson and Herbert Sauro.